hashchange/jquery.documentsize/README.md

 ##### Window size

-Same syntax here.
 Call `$.windowWidth()` or `$.windowHeight()` to get the results for the global `window`.

+###### Size of the visual viewport

+By default, the size of the [visual viewport][quirksmode-mobile-viewports] is returned.
+That is the area you actually see in the browser window.
+The visual viewport responds to pinch zooming on mobile devices, it grows or shrinks as the user zooms in and out.
+Its size is expressed in CSS pixels.

+You can ask for the visual viewport explicitly with the `viewport` option: `$.windowWidth( { viewport: "visual" } )`.
+You can also use a shorter syntax, `$.windowWidth( "visual" )`, or simply leave out the argument altogether.

+###### Size of the layout viewport

+Alternatively, you can query the size of the [layout viewport][quirksmode-mobile-viewports].
+That is the viewport which mobile browsers use to calculate the layout.
+They refer to it when evaluating CSS rules like `body { height: 100%; }`.
+The size of this viewport is also expressed in CSS pixels, but it does not respond to pinch zooming.

+Get it with `$.windowWidth( { viewport: "layout" } )`, or simply with `$.windowWidth( "layout" )`.
+Likewise for height.

+On the **desktop**, there is no distinction between a visual and a layout viewport because desktop browsers don't implement pinch zooming (desktop page zooming is a different beast entirely).
+In that environment, the `viewport` option is without effect.
+No matter which option you pass to a desktop browser, it returns the same result.

+###### Other windows than the global one

 For specific windows, e.g. an embedded iframe or a child window you have access to, pass the window as an argument: `$.windowWidth( myIframe.contentWindow )` or `$.windowHeight( myIframe.contentWindow )`.

+If you pass in a viewport preference and a custom window at the same time, the order of the arguments doesn't matter.
+Call `$.windowWidth( "visual", iframeWindow )`, or `$.windowWidth( iframeWindow, { viewport: "visual" } )`, or any other variation as you wish.

+###### Rounding errors and precision

-The return value is rounded to integer, fractional CSS pixels cannot be captured.
-See the notes on [precision, below][precision].
+The return value is rounded to integer on most platforms.
+Fractional CSS pixels cannot be captured that way.
+It may sound negligible, but sub-pixel precision can actually matter – see the notes on [precision, below][precision], for more.

+##### Zoom level

+This method is a convenient by-product of the window size calculation.
+Call `$.pinchZoomFactor()` to get, you guessed it, the pinch zoom factor on a mobile device.

+Values greater than one mean the user has zoomed in and enlarged the content.
+A factor of less than one stands for zooming out.

+The method is all about pinch zooming and does not convey any information about page zoom in a desktop browser.

+As with the other methods, you can pass in a custom window: `$.pinchZoomFactor( _window )`.
+It is unlikely you'll ever need to do it, though.

 ##### Scroll bar size

 Call `$.scrollbarWidth()` to retrieve the size (width) of the scrollbar for a given browser.
-This is a by-product of the main functionality.
+Again, this is a by-product of the main functionality.

 Some browsers don't provide permanent scrollbars, and instead show them as a temporary overlay while scrolling the page.
-For those, scroll bar size is reported as 0.
-That is the default behaviour in mobile browsers, and in current versions of OS X.
+In that case, scroll bar size is reported as 0.
+Showing zero-width overlays is typical of mobile browsers, and also the default in current versions of OS X.

-`$.scrollbarWidth()` returns a browser-specific constant: how wide the scroll bar is, or would be, if the browser displays it.
-It does not tell you if scroll bars are actually present in the window.
+Watch out, though: `$.scrollbarWidth()` returns a browser-specific constant.
+It reports how wide the scroll bar is, or would be, if the browser displays it.
+It does **not** tell you if scroll bars are actually present in the window.
 For that kind of info, please [refer to the methods][jQuery.isInView-scrollbar] of another component, [jQuery.isInView][].

 ## What does it do that jQuery doesn't?